aphiria/aphiria/README.md

 <h1 id="middleware">Middleware</h1>

-HTTP middleware are classes that sit in between the `RequestHandler` and `Controller`.
+HTTP middleware are classes that are executed in a series of pipeline stages.
 They manipulate the request and response to do things like authenticate users or enforce CSRF protection for certain routes.
 They are executed in series in a pipeline.

 Opulence uses dependency injection for type-hinted objects in a `Middleware` constructor.
 So, if you need any objects in your `handle()` method, just specify them in the constructor.
 Let's take a look at an example: